Unleash/unleash-client-nextjs/README.md

 ## Known limitation

 - In current interation server-side SDK does not support metrics.
-- Server-side SDK does not support "Hostname" strategy.
+- Server-side SDK does not support "Hostname" or "IP" strategy.
 Use custom context field and constraints instead.